beenotung/ga-island/README.md

 ## TODO

-- [ ] Try to use worker pool with shared pool
+- [ ] Try to use worker thread with shared memory
 - [ ] Re-implement in other compiled language, e.g. Golang, Java/Clojure/Scala